espruino/BangleApps/apps/authentiwatch/README.md

 ## Usage

-Use the Phone/PC web page interface to manage the tokens stored on the watch.
+* Use the Phone/PC web page interface to manage the tokens stored on the watch.

-Tokens are stored *ONLY* on the watch.
+* Tokens are stored *ONLY* on the watch.

-Swipe right to exit to the app launcher.
+* Swipe right to exit to the app launcher.

-Swipe left on selected counter token to advance the counter to the next value.
+* Swipe left on selected counter token to advance the counter to the next value.

 ## Creator

-Andrew Gregory
+Andrew Gregory (andrew.gregory at gmail)